yoheiiiii/VR-MachineLearning_project/README.md

 # VR-MachineLearning_project

-This is a project to synsesize VR materials with machine learning;
+This is a project to synthesize VR materials with machine learning;

 Learned VR materials are applied to ハルさん.